Crisis Support & Suicide Prevention ResourcesCounseling Center

 CADA

-Support and advocacy for persons who are experiencing (or have experieneced) domestic violence.
+Support and advocacy for persons who are experiencing (or have experienced) abuse (physical or emotional) abuse and/or violence in relationships.
 They also offer safe housing for individuals fleeing domestic violence.
 CADA has 24/7 crisis support via phone, text messaging, or internet messaging.

 Crisis Phone Line: 800-477-0466